vibby/adventistcommons.org/README.md

 #### Database
 - Create database in your favorite MySQL client or with command line : ```mysql -u root -pPASSWORD -e "create database DBNAME;"``` (replace PASSWORD and DBNAME with real data)
 - copy \phinx.example.yml to \phinx.yml
 - Edit the file [phinx.yml](https://github.com/AdventistCommons/adventistcommons.org/blob/master/phinx.yml#L19-L22) to set your database credentials.
+The user defined here **must** be able to set structure data : create, alter and drop tables.
 - Play migration to have a database up to date : ```php vendor/bin/phinx migrate```

 #### Config
 - copy \application\config\config.example.php to \application\config\config.php
 - Update "$config['base_url']" (line 26) in the file \application\config\config.php with the alias you used to access the Adventist Commons install (eg. "localhost" or "adventistcommons.local").
 - copy \application\config\database.example.php to \application\config\database.php
 - Update 'hostname','username','password','database' (lines 78-81) in the file \application\config\database.php with your database credentials.
+The user defined here **should not** be able to set structure data : create, alter and drop tables
 - On Mac OS, you may need to Edit `config.php` and change
 	- ~~`$config['composer_autoload'] = TRUE;`~~
 	- `$config['composer_autoload'] = 'vendor/autoload.php';`